Our Upcoming Events

 REACH (Relief for Energy Assistance through Community Help) - This one-time energy bill assistance program helps low-income customers—particularly the elderly, disabled, sick, working poor and the unemployed—who experience severe, uncontrollable or unplanned hardships and are unable to pay for their energy needs.
 To apply for REACH assistance, contact the Salvation Army at 2794 Garden St., Oakland, CA 94601 or phone (800) 933-9677 or (510) 645-9710 Ext.
 201.

-LIHEAP (Low-Income Home Energy Assistance Program) - Eligible low-income people can receive financial assistance through local governmental and non-profit organizations to offset the costs of heating and cooling.
+LIHEAP (Low-Income Home Energy Assistance Program) - Eligible low-income households can receive weatherization and financial assistance through local governmental and non-profit organizations to offset the costs of heating and cooling.
 Help is also available for weatherizing homes to make them more energy efficient.
-For more information call (866) 675-6623.
+For more information call (510) 881-0300.

 Energy Programs for Businesses